Carlos-Briceno/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
+  * HTML
+  * CSS
+  * JavaScript
   # School Assignments
      In this I had to do many various assignments.
-This is where it all began and i started to learn how ot code!
+This is where it all began and i started to learn how to code!
      In these assignments I used HTML, CSS and JavaScript.

 # Basic HTML and CSS